Ryxai/ADNotes/Notes.markdown

 Other prereqs:
 1. NTFS volume (enables file/folder permissions)
 2. TCPIP settings are configured properly, changing later is a problem.
-   DC should have a static IP addres.
+   DC should have a static IP address.
 3. Setting the DNS server, required for AD.
 4. AD Prep (used to be required for old AD).
 AD prep is used to prepare the AD for a new environment.
 2012 R2 automatically runs all commands assuming